popeadam/Kometa/docs/files/overlays.md

 ## Overview

-This example is an Overlay file with a basic overlay which is saved in a file called `MyOverlays.yml` within the location mapped as `config` in my setup.
+This example is an Overlay File with a basic overlay which is saved in a file called `MyOverlays.yml` within the location mapped as `config` in my setup.

 This specific example will target items in my library with a 4K resolution and will add an overlay with text that says "Direct Play" located at the bottom of the poster in the center.